avengers-p7/Avengers_P7_Documents/Application_CI/Implementation/GolangCI/DpendencyScanning/DeclarativePipeline/README.md

 ***
 ## Jenkins Architecture
 ![image](https://github.com/avengers-p7/Documentation/assets/156056746/85be06bb-b800-4844-b4d3-7389506e1918)
+**Note**: Jenkins follows a master-slave architecture, with the master coordinating tasks and distributing them to one or more slave nodes for execution.
+Plugins extend its functionality, enabling integration with various tools and systems.
+Jobs, defined tasks or processes, are executed based on triggers such as code commits or time schedules.
+The master manages the web interface and schedules builds, while slaves execute build tasks on different environments.
+Jenkins' architecture facilitates scalable and distributed automation in continuous integration and delivery pipelines.

 ***
 ### Here's the advantages and disadvantages of implementing a Declarative Pipeline for GoLang Dependency Scanning presented in a tabular form: